luispacs/luispacs.github.io/README.md

-# Fake Terminal Resume Website
+# Code Terminal Resume Website

-## PLEASE FORK INSTEAD OF CLONING

-## If you like this project please give it a star

 Are you addicted to terminals?